Cuisinart CBK-200 Bread Machine

 Help.
 Should I take this back?

-Shari August 24th, 2008 at 9:21 pmThe Cuisinart CBK200 is with out a doubt the worst bread making machine I have ever owned, and this is my fifth.
+Shari August 24th, 2008 at 9:21 pmThe Cuisinart CBK200 is with out a doubt the worst bread maker I have ever owned, and this is my fifth.
 At the lowest cooking setting, it burns the bread.
 I have to prop the door open a quarter of an inch while cooking to prevent the bread from burning.
 Using the normal cycle, the dough rises well on the first two cycles, but on the third it hardly rises at all, leaving you with a two pound, three inch high chunk of goo.
 I assume it also overheats when on the rise cycle, because I can leave the lid open and it will rise on the third cycle.
 This is more trouble than it is worth, so I only use the rapid cycle which produces fair bread, but eatable

 carolyn August 30th, 2008 at 7:02 amThe price was 69.99 cdn.
-It’s my first bread machine.
+It’s my first bread maker.
 I was impressed by the low-carb, gluten free, and artisan bread settings.
-The box isn’t even open yet and I was looking for Olive bread recipes online (which I’ve bought many times at Longo’s for 4.99 per loaf) and through reading “online” noticed that the recipe is actually one in the booklet for this machine.
+The box isn’t even open yet and I was looking for Olive bread recipes online (which I’ve bought many times at Longo’s for 4.99 per loaf) and through reading “online” noticed that the recipe is actually one in the booklet for this bread maker.
 Think I’ll open the box now.
 Thanks for the hints and heads-up on issues that I’ll use/beware of right away.

 Christiane, if you don’t have a Costco near you, try Sears or The Bay.

-Blaine October 22nd, 2008 at 10:14 amI am really disappointed with this machine.
-I’ve had it a year now and have had more flops in one year than I did in 10 years with my old black and decker - it seems to give me the most grief on the delay setting with whole wheat - I get bricks instead of bread.
+Blaine October 22nd, 2008 at 10:14 amI am really disappointed with the Cuisinart CBK-200 bread machine.
+I’ve had it a year now and have had more flops in one year than I did in 10 years with my old black and decker – it seems to give me the most grief on the delay setting with whole wheat – I get bricks instead of bread.
 I was going to see if I could get a replacement thinking I just had a lemon but after reviewing many comments on line today…I think the product itself is a lemon!
 If you are thinking of buying a bread machine…pass this one over.
-BTW - all of my small kitchen appliances are Cuisinart and I love them all - the bread machine is the exception!
+BTW – all of my small kitchen appliances are Cuisinart and I love them all – the bread machine is the exception!

 Nadine October 25th, 2008 at 12:51 pmJust bought the 400 model from Costco.
 Got it home, unpacked it, washed out the pan and paddle, and proceeded to make my first loaf.
 When I lifted the lid to place the pan of ingredients into the unit, the left lid hinge broke off.
 Am finishing the first loaf, and will take it back tomorrow.
 Not sure if I want a replacement.
 This could have been a factory quality control problem, or just a real flimsy hinge mechanism.